-- 10. Insert the hitch into the clamp at the front of the trailer bed and tighten the clamp bolts until they are snug.
+- 10. Insert the hitch into the clamp at the front of the trailer bed and snug tight the clamp bolts.
 You'll adjust orientation of the hitch later.
 NOTE: The hitch assembly will need to swing down to allow the threaded safety bolt boss to clear the gusset on the trailer bed. - 11.
-Thread the M8 x 30mm (qty 1) machine screw into the safety bolt boss on the boom. - 12.
+Thread the (1) M8 x 30mm machine screw into the safety bolt boss on the boom. - 12.
 Have you been making sure all your hardware is greased?